csgregg/csg-esp8266-rota/README.md

  - Link Travis-CI.org account to GitHub
  - Install Ruby and Travis locally
  - Create encrypted OAuth token using `travis setup releases` and seed the token in the [travis.yml](https://github.com/csgregg/csg-esp8266-rota/blob/master/.travis.yml) file.
+Update the rest of the YML file
  - The binary is created with a dynamic filename

 Useful links -